Abdulhadi446/HTML-basics/README.md

 - Add screenshots or small tests to show the expected result for each lesson.
 - Consider adding a top-level `index.html` that links to all lesson entry pages for easier navigation.

-## License
+## Notes

-Content appears to be personal learning exercises.
-If you want to share, add a license file (for example, `LICENSE` with an MIT or CC license).
+This repository contains personal learning exercises for practicing HTML and CSS.